AWegnerGitHub/awegnergithub.github.io-content/2009_10_30_automated-template-for-membership-applications.md

 ## Introduction

-Not to long ago, applications for new membership in Team Vipers consisted of someone wandering onto the site, posting a few words and an administrator saying they were accepted as a member.
+Not t0o long ago, applications for new membership in Team Vipers consisted of someone wandering onto the site, posting a few words and an administrator saying they were accepted as a member.
 This worked when we were a small community.
 We aren't small any more.
 We have 5 servers and hundreds of players a day.
 Each server has their own sub-community.
-There are players joining the forums than entire groups of people have never met because they play exclusively on one game server.
+There are players joining the forums that entire groups of people have never met because they play exclusively on one game server.

 Admins were also inconsistent in how (or if) they voted.
 Some admins didn't realize they could have a say, thinking it was a privilege granted to only the senior administrators.
 We've built a system to resolve many of these problems and to